nodejs/node/doc/guides/writing_tests.md

 request.
 Interesting things to notice:

-- If the test doesn't depend on a specific port number then always use 0 instead of an arbitrary value, as it allows to run tests in parallel safely, as the operating system will assign a random port.
+- If the test doesn't depend on a specific port number then always use 0 instead of an arbitrary value, as it allows tests to be run in parallel safely, as the operating system will assign a random port.
 If the test requires a specific port, for example if the test checks that assigning a specific port works as expected, then it is ok to assign a specific port number.